Old Second Bancorp (NASDAQ:OSBC) vs. Franklin Financial Services (OTCMKTS:FRAF) Head-To-Head Survey

 |N/A

-Old Second Bancorp currently has a consensus price target of $11.00, indicating a potential upside of 8.91%.
-Given Old Second Bancorp’s higher probable upside, equities analysts clearly believe Old Second Bancorp is more favorable than Franklin Financial Services.
+Old Second Bancorp currently has a consensus target price of $11.00, indicating a potential upside of 8.91%.
+Given Old Second Bancorp’s higher possible upside, research analysts clearly believe Old Second Bancorp is more favorable than Franklin Financial Services.

 Summary